overwolf/overwolf.github.io/docs/topics/team-speak-plugin.md

 sidebar_label: TeamSpeak Plugin
 ---

-The Overwolf **TeamSpeak Plugin** allows your app to perform different TeamSpeak server/channel/client related operations.

-On the [GitHub repository](https://github.com/overwolf/teamspeak-overwolf) of the plugin you can read  more about the functions/properties/events of the TeamSpeak plugin.
+The Overwolf **TeamSpeak Plugin** allows your app to perform TeamSpeak server, channel and client related operations.
+You can read the full list of functions and events available in the TeamSpeak Plugin in its [GitHub repository](https://github.com/overwolf/teamspeak-overwolf) .

-## Common uses for the plugin
+## Common uses for the TeamSpeak plugin

-It is very useful for:
+TeamSpeak is a way for gamers to communicate using text and voice as they play.
+With this plugin you can, among other things:

-* Initialize TeamSpeak connection.
+* Initialize a TeamSpeak server connection.
-* Connect TS client to a Server.
+* Connect to a Server and navigate channels.
-* Create a new channel.
+* Create new channels.
 * Mute client.

 ## Downloads